marboro92/Feed-Reader-TEST/README.md

 6. content is updated when the feeds load
 *7. Additional proposed test: Checks that the menu is hidden when a link is clicked in the menu (found on ln 86)

-All Above test found in jasmine/specs/feedreader.js
+All above tests found in jasmine/specs/feedreader.js

 # Project Overview